 FAMILY SHOWS!
-Oftentimes, our regular public shows are not well-suited for familes with young children, since the movies are aimed basically at adults (see Planetarium Policy 3 at the bottom of this column).
-So we are continuing a popular format from last year: the family show.
+Oftentimes, our regular public shows are not well-suited for families with young children, since the movies are aimed at adults.
 Families with children 5-10 years of age will probably find these more suitable.
 These are shorter, about half an hour in length, and do not include a live presentation.

 One final inducement for choosing the family shows: they're cheaper!
 Admission fees are only $2 for all attendees.